Special Enrollment Period

-In order to qualify for SEP, you must have had a qualifying life event within the past 60 days.
-Get more important information before applying for SEP.
+In order to qualify for SEP, you’ll need to show proof that you had a qualifying life event within the past 60 days.

 Important Information About SEP